Azure/azure-iot-sdks/c/doc/devbox_setup.md

 ### Preparing Qpid Proton libraries in Windows

 The AMQP samples require the Qpid Proton-C library.
-There are two ways to obtain the library-- via NuGet or by downloading the source from GitHub and building it yourself.
+There are two alternative ways to obtain the library-- via NuGet (recommended) or by downloading the source from GitHub and building it yourself.

 #### Getting Qpid Proton via NuGet

+You can use the NuGet package manager to add the Qpid Proton libraries to your Visual Studio solution:

- 1. In Visual Studio 2015 right click on the iothub_client solution and select "Manage NuGet Package for Solutions".
+ 1. In Visual Studio 2015, open the solution you want to build (such as c\\iothub_client\\build\\windows\\iothub_client_dev.sln or c\\serializer\\build\\windows\\serializer_dev.sln) from your local copy of the repository.
+Then in **Solution Explorer**, right click on the solution and click **Manage NuGet Package for Solutions**.

  1. Click the "Include prerelease" check box.

- 2. Enter Apache.Qpid.Proton.AzureIot in the Search box (Ctrl+E) to find the Proton NuGet Package.
+ 2. Enter **Apache.Qpid.Proton.AzureIot** in the Search box (Ctrl+E) to find the Proton NuGet Package.

- 3. Select the Apache.Qpid.Proton.AzureIot package and on the right pane click the Install button.
+ 3. Select the **Apache.Qpid.Proton.AzureIo** package and in the right pane click **Install**.

- 4. Enter OK at the dialog and Accept the license terms to continue.
+ 4. Click **OK** in the **Review Changes** dialog and then accept the license terms to continue.

+The Qpid Proton libraries are now installed in this solution.
+You will need to complete these steps for each solution you build.

 #### Building the Qpid Proton library

+If you prefer to build the Qpid libraries yourself, follow these steps:

 1. Create a folder on your development machine in which to download the proton libraries.
 This example uses the location **C:\Proton**.